anthony-reese/securitypro-docs/src/content/docs/concepts/authentication.md

 ---
-title: Authentication Methods
+title: Authentication
-description: Learn how to authenticate with the SecurityPro API.
+description: API keys and OAuth 2.0 options.
+sidebar:
+  label: Authentication
+  order: 10
 ---

 SecurityPro API uses API keys to authenticate requests.
 You can obtain your API key from your dashboard.